Project-X-Mods/coffeelinux/README.md

 Features:
 1. Pure Arch foundation using official repos (and a little AUR here and there)

-2. A Gnome Desktop Environment to be modern, yet familiar in all the right ways.
+2. A Cinnamon Desktop Environment to be modern, yet familiar in all the right ways.
 (Always the latest version due to Arch being a rolling release.)

 2a.
 Coffee wallpapers in default location (might need to be set manually).